What is Employee Productivity?

 Employee recognition increases productivity in the workplace when all employees are praised for their efforts during the workday because it keeps people engaged in trying to produce better results throughout the day.

-Employee recognition also keeps employees happy because everyone involved with their company or business has noticed how hard they are working to increase overall productivity.
+Employee recognition also keeps employees happy because everyone involved with their company or business has noticed how hard they work to increase overall productivity.

 We all like to hear we're doing a good job, so build a culture of leadership that catches people doing the right things far more than the wrong things.